minhokim93/mysite/content/home/recent.md

 ---

 **1. Urban Remote Sensing and Sustainable Development**
-* [Research] Deforestation and road mapping using high resolution satellite images
+* [Research] Deforestation and road mapping using high resolution satellite images (*Accepted at IGARSS 2023 as co-author)
 * [Research] From local to micro: Exploratory data analysis on urban forests and microclimates in Portland, Oregon, USA

 **2. Natural Hazards**